Based on the results of the survey, a letter was published in Archives of Disease in Childhood - a link to which can be found below.

 British Paediatric Surveillance Unit

 5-11 Theobalds Road

 About the 'snap-shot' survey

-The BPSU has received several queries from paediatricians who concerned about late presentations of children because of current lockdown and public messages to “stay at home”.
-To assess the extent of the problem, a one-off email is being sent with three questions asking:
+The BPSU had received several queries from paediatricians who were concerned about late presentations of children because of lockdown and public messages to “stay at home”.
+To assess the extent of the problem, a one-off email was sent in April 2020 asking three questions:

 - Are you working on the front line?